Honour killing in Pakistan

 Honour killings in Pakistan are known locally as karo-kari (کاروکاری).
-According to the Human Rights Commission of Pakistan, over 470 cases of honor killings were reported in Pakistan 2021.
-But human rights defenders estimate that around 1,000 women are killed in the name of honor every year.
-An honour killing is the homicide of a member of a family or social group by other members, due to the belief the victim has brought dishonour upon the family or community.
+According to the Human Rights Commission of Pakistan, over 470 cases of honour killings were reported in Pakistan in 2021.
+But human rights defenders estimate that around 1,000 women are murdered in the name of honour every year.
+An honour killing is the murder of a member of a social group by other members, due to the belief the victim has brought dishonour upon the family or community.
 The death of the victim is viewed as a way to restore the reputation and honour of the family.

 It is likely that honour killing has been a practice in Pakistan for many years, and, despite recent legal reforms, it remains a common practice in Pakistan today.
 Both international and Pakistani activists and activist groups are pushing for an end to the practice, although some say that change will not truly happen unless the general public chooses to condemn the practice.

 Background

-Honour killing is an act of murder, in which a person is murdered for his or her actual or perceived immoral behavior.
-Such "immoral behavior" may take the form of alleged marital infidelity, refusal to submit to an arranged marriage, demanding a divorce, perceived flirtatious behaviour and being raped.
+Honour killing is an act of murder, in which a person is murdered for his or her perceived immoral behaviour.
+Such "immoral behaviour" may take the form of alleged marital infidelity, refusal to submit to an arranged marriage, demanding a divorce, perceived flirtatious behaviour and being raped.
 Suspicion and accusations alone are many times enough to defile a family's honour and therefore enough to warrant the killing of the woman.

-In patriarchal cultures, women's lives are structured through a strict maintenance of an honour code.
+In patriarchal cultures like Pakistan, women's lives are structured through a strict maintenance of an honour code.
 In order to preserve woman's chastity, women must abide by socially restrictive cultural practices pertaining to women's status and family izzat, or honour, such as the practice of purdah, the segregation of sexes.
 Honour killings are frequently more complex than the stated excuses of the perpetrators.
 More often than not, the murder relates to inheritance problems, feud-settling, or to get rid of the wife, for instance in order to remarry.
 Human rights agencies in Pakistan have repeatedly emphasized that victims were often women wanting to marry of their own will.
 In such cases, the victims held properties that the male members of their families did not wish to lose if the woman chose to marry outside the family.

-A 1999 Amnesty International report drew specific attention to "the failure of the authorities to prevent these killings by investigating and punishing the perpetrators."
+A 1999 Amnesty International report drew specific attention to "the failure of the authorities to prevent these killings by investigating and punishing the perpetrators".
 According to women's rights advocates, the concepts of women as property and honour are so deeply entrenched in the social, political and economic fabric of Pakistan that the government, for the most part, ignores the daily occurrences of women being killed and maimed by their families.
 The fact that much of Pakistan's Tribal Areas are semi-autonomous and governed by often fundamentalist leaders makes federal enforcement difficult when attempted.
+In cases of murder, the victim's family is allowed to pardon the perpetrators, or reach a monetary settlement.
+The culprits are then free from prosecution and sentencing.